USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 -   `LPRT_ROW [default: 0]`
     Row cell coordinate for diagnostic outputs on the MCIP modeling domain
 -   `WRF_LC_REF_LAT [default: -999.0]`
     WRF Lambert Conformal reference latitude.
 Use this setting to force the reference latitude in the output MCIP data.
 If not set, MCIP will use the average of the two true latitudes.
-This setting is useful for matching WRF grids to existing MM5 grids.

 ### Compiling and Running